E-ISSN: 2148-5402 | Contact

 Abstract

-Primary thyroid lymphoma (PTL) is a rare malignancy that originates in the thyroid gland.
-It can appear as a fast-growing mass in the mediastinum, which can may compress the trachea, and cause respiratory difficulties.
-Because it is a rare condition, diagnosing it can be a challenge and this can impact the treatment options available.
-The type of surgery required depends on the location, depth, and extent of the invasion.
-If the tumour has penetrated the tracheal mucosa, then complete removal is necessary but, this can lead to serious complications We report a unique manifestation of the PTL involving the trachea and complicated by severe airway obstruction and perforation.
+Primary thyroid lymphoma (PTL) is a rare malignancy originating in the thyroid gland.
+It can manifest as a rapidly growing mass within the mediastinum, potentially compressing the trachea and causing respiratory difficulties.
+Diagnosing PTL can be challenging due to its rarity, impacting the available treatment options.
+The choice of surgical intervention depends on the location, depth, and extent of the invasion.
+If the tumor has penetrated the tracheal mucosa, then complete removal is required, but this may result in serious complications.
+Here, we report a distinctive case of PTL involving the trachea, and further complicated by severe airway obstruction and perforation.